hexarobi/stand-lua-auto-updater/README.md

 This verfies the updated data was returned with a 200 (Successful) status code

+#### `silent_updates` (Optional, default=false)

+If set to `true` then successful update messages wont be shown to the user.
+Any errors will still be shown.
+If set at the root config, this will also apply to all dependencies.

 #### `auto_restart` (Optional, default=true)

 Should the script auto restart after applying an update.